Menemerus zimbabwensis: Description

 Menemerus zimbabwensis is a large spider covered in soft hairs.
 Its body consists of two main components, a cephalothorax and an abdomen.
 The male has a flattened oval cephalothorax that is between 2.5 and 3.0 mm long and 1.9 and 2.4 mm wide.
 The carapace is dark brown with a narrow streak formed of white hairs on the lateral edges.
 The eye field is darker and long brown bristles can be found near the eyes.
 A dense covering of white hairs can be found on the eye field and in the middle of the carapace.
 The spider has a very low face, or clypeus, that is also covered in white hairs.
-The mouthparts, consisting of chelicerae, labium and maxilae, are dark brown, as is the underside of the carapace or sternum.
-It has an oval abdomen that is between 2.8 and 3.5 mm long and 1.7 and 2.1 mm wide.
+The mouthparts, consisting of the spider's chelicerae, labium and maxilae, are dark brown, as is the underside of the carapace, or sternum.

+The male spider has an oval abdomen that is between 2.8 and 3.5 mm long and 1.7 and 2.1 mm wide.
 It has a large brown middle section, greyish-white sides and a dark underside.
-The spinnerets are brownish.
-The legs are generally brown, but the foremost pair are darker.
+Its spinnerets, used for spinning webs, are brownish.
+The spider's legs are generally brown, but the foremost pair are darker.
 They are covered in grey and brown hairs, and have brown spines.
-The pedipalps are also brown with white hairs.
+Its pedipalps, sensory organs near its mouth, are also brown with white hairs.
 The spider has distinctive copulatory organs.
-The palpal bulb, which is very elongated, has an embolus that has a projection on its tegulum called a tegular apophysis and a very long horizontal projection on the tibia, or tibial apophysis.
+There is a very long horizontal projection on the palpal tibia, or tibial apophysis.
 The palpal femur is also very long and bulbous, particularly at the bottom.
+Attached to the tibia is a palpal bulb, which is very elongated and has a bump near the bottom.
+Near the top, it has a curved embolus that is accompanied by a projection that runs next to it out of its tegulum called a tegular apophysis.